Hurricane Irma: Florida Churches Update

 Of the members & friends that stayed, all went well.
 Some minor home damage, but God was merciful.

 LAKE WORTH, FL - Pastor Stanke reports:

-He’s in Pennsylvania with his parents.
-But he has received reports from his members that most are OK as far as damage is concerned.
+Reports from his members indicate that most are OK as far as damage is concerned.
 About half of them still do not have power.
 As for the church building, there are some large trees down.
 One fell on the power lines to the manse, so the manse will probably be without power for some time.

 FORT PIERCE, FL - Elder Brad Brown reports:

 His family did okay but had water around his house and much debris.
 They lost power and were on a generator.
 They live in a very remote location about an hour's drive from the church and often lose power (sometimes for up to 30 days) so these are not totally unaccustomed conditions for them.
 Conditions of the congregation still unknown.

 No known serious damage to houses or property.
 The church building is in great condition--including our radio tower.
 We are thankful the hurricane didn't go farther to the West in the Gulf or things wouldn't have gone as well as they did--the Lord was merciful to us.
 We have no immediate diaconal needs.